Empire State Building: Above the 102nd floor

 The final stage of the building was the installation of a hollow mast, a 158 ft steel shaft fitted with elevators and utilities, above the 86th floor.
+The spire of the Empire State Building was originally intended to serve as a mooring mast for zeppelins and other airships, although the plan was abandoned when it was determined that high winds would make that impossible.
 At the top would be a conical roof and the 102nd-floor docking station.
-Inside, the elevators would ascend 167 ft from the 86th floor ticket offices to a 33 ft 101st-floor waiting room.
+Inside, the elevators would ascend 167 ft from the 86th-floor ticket offices to a 33 ft 101st-floor waiting room.
 From there, stairs would lead to the 102nd floor, where passengers would enter the airships.
 The airships would have been moored to the spire at the equivalent of the building's 106th floor.

 As constructed, the mast contains four rectangular tiers topped by a cylindrical shaft with a conical pinnacle.
-On the 102nd floor (formerly the 101st floor), there is a door with stairs ascending to the 103rd floor (formerly the 102nd).
-This was built as a disembarkation floor for airships tethered to the building's spire, and has a circular balcony outside.
-It is now an access point to reach the spire for maintenance.
-The room now contains electrical equipment, but celebrities and dignitaries may also be given permission to take pictures there.
-Above the 103rd floor, there is a set of stairs and a ladder to reach the spire for maintenance work.
+On the 102nd (formerly 101st) floor, there is a door with stairs ascending to a 103rd (formerly 102nd) floor.
+This top level, originally planned to be the airship docking station, now contains electrical equipment and features an exterior balcony.
+The floor is inaccessible to the public but celebrities and dignitaries may be given permission to take pictures there.
+A set of stairs and a ladder ascend to the spire and are used by maintenance workers.
 The mast's 480 windows were all replaced in 2015.
 The mast serves as the base of the building's broadcasting antenna.

+Inflatable objects have sometimes been mounted to the spire for promotional purposes.
+For example, a King Kong balloon was attached to the spire in 1983 to mark the 50th anniversary of the character's introduction, and an inflatable dragon was placed on the spire in 2024 to promote the TV series House of Dragon.